Amagasaki derailment

 The Amagasaki derailment (JR福知山線脱線事故, JR Fukuchiyama-sen dassen jiko) occurred in Amagasaki, Hyōgo Prefecture, Japan, on 25 April 2005 at 09:19 local time, just after the local rush hour.
-It occurred when a seven-car commuter train came off the tracks on West Japan Railway Company's (JR West) Fukuchiyama Line just before on its way for Dōshisha-mae via the JR Tōzai Line and the Katamachi Line, and the front two cars rammed into an apartment building.
+A seven-car commuter train came off the tracks on West Japan Railway Company's (JR West) Fukuchiyama Line just before on its way for Dōshisha-mae via the JR Tōzai Line and the Katamachi Line, and the front two cars rammed into an apartment building.
 The first car slid into the first-floor parking garage and as a result took days to remove, while the second slammed into the corner of the building, being crushed into an L-shape against it by the weight of the remaining cars.
-Of the roughly 700 passengers (initial estimate was 580 passengers) on board at the time of the crash, 106 passengers, in addition to the driver, were killed and 562 others injured.
-Most survivors and witnesses claimed that the train appeared to have been travelling too fast.
-The incident was Japan's most serious since the 1963 Tsurumi rail accident.
+Of the roughly 700 passengers, 106 passengers and the driver were killed, and 562 others were injured.
+Most survivors and witnesses claimed that the train was travelling too fast.
+The incident was Japan's most deadly since the 1963 Tsurumi rail accident.

-As of 2024, the accident remains the fifth-deadliest train crash in Japanese history, behind the Nebukawa Station accident, Mikawashima train crash, Tsurumi rail accident and the Hachikō Line derailment.
+The accident remains the fifth-deadliest train crash in Japanese history, behind the Nebukawa Station accident, Mikawashima train crash, Tsurumi rail accident and the Hachikō Line derailment.